-For over 50 years, Nelson has supported women in their work and careers, whether it be through short-term, temporary assignments or full-time professional roles
+For over 50 years, Nelson Connects has supported women in their work and careers, whether it be through short-term, temporary assignments or full-time professional roles.

 As March is Women’s History Month, we’re honored to highlight the careers of four our company’s leaders.
 Their experiences and insights inspire us and demonstrate the many choices women make to determine and shape their careers.

-On the very day Chandra Pappas joined Nelson as Executive Vice President in October of 2017, the Northern California wildfires started in Sonoma and Napa counties.
-From that very first day, Chandra has led with a flexibility and adaptability that embody Nelson’s core values of Empathy, Integrity, Excellence, and Innovation.
+Chandra Pappas is Chief Operating Officer of Nelson Connects.
+On the very day she joined the company as Executive Vice President in October 2017, the Northern California wildfires started in Sonoma and Napa counties.
+From that very first day, Chandra has led with a flexibility and adaptability that embody Nelson Connects’ core values of Empathy, Integrity, Excellence, and Innovation.
 Here’s a bit of her story:

 Tell us about your first day on the job.

 After I accepted the offer with Nelson Connects, I moved to California from Virginia.
 Within 48 hours of leaving my Virginia home, I found myself passing out water in a Sonoma hotel to people reeling from the devastating 2017 wildfires.
 It was an eye-opening welcome to California –I’ve learned a lot since moving here and often relate to my East Coast friends that living in California is not for the faint of heart.
 It struck me how natural disasters are almost considered normal, and Californians respond with courage and generosity.

 How did you find your first career job?